-It is assumed that the W20B unit is now unpacked, positioned correctly and power is applied.
+It is assumed that the E10 unit is now unpacked, positioned correctly and power is applied.
 If not, the earlier chapters in this manual should be referred to before continuing.

-Clavister's cOS Core network security operating system is preloaded on the W20B and will automatically boot up after power is applied.
-After boot-up is complete, an external management computer workstation can be used to configure cOS Core.
-The management computer's operating system can be any kind as long it can run a web browser.
+Clavister's cOS Core network security operating system is preloaded on the E10 and will automatically boot up after power is applied.
+After the start-up sequence is complete, an external management computer can be used to configure cOS Core.
+The management computer's operating system can be any kind as long it can run a standard modern web browser.